 \subsection{Discussion}

-\textbf{Why \textsc{MergeGuard} Outperforms PaRaMS in Image/Text Classification.} Compared with PaRaMS, which relies solely on deterministic parameter rearrangement and random multi-head scaling, \textsc{MergeGuard}’s two-stage process produces more structured disruption in task-space geometry.
-In image and text classification, tasks are dominated by discriminative gradients that occupy relatively low-dimensional subspaces. \textsc{MergeGuard}’s weight redistribution amplifies the sensitivity of these subspaces to cross-task interference: the dispersed small weights contribute collectively to stable single-task performance but amplify destructive interference under linear merging, leading to a steeper accuracy collapse than PaRaMS.
-From a loss landscape perspective~\cite{fort2025basinlike,li2018visualizing}, \textsc{MergeGuard} reshapes each classifier’s basin into multiple narrow valleys separated by sharp ridges, while PaRaMS merely translates the basin position.
-Thus, the merged model under \textsc{MergeGuard} lands closer to the curvature apex (high loss), producing stronger merging degradation.
+\textbf{Why \textsc{MergeGuard} Outperforms PaRaMS in Image/Text Classification.} Compared with PaRaMS, which relies solely on deterministic parameter rearrangement and random multi-head scaling, \textsc{MergeGuard}'s two-stage process produces more structured disruption in task-space geometry.
+In image and text classification, tasks are dominated by discriminative gradients that occupy relatively low-dimensional subspaces. \textsc{MergeGuard}'s weight redistribution amplifies the sensitivity of these subspaces to cross-task interference: the dispersed small weights collectively contribute to stable single-task performance but amplify destructive interference during linear merging, leading to a steeper accuracy collapse than PaRaMS.
+From a loss landscape perspective~\cite{fort2025basinlike,li2018visualizing}, \textsc{MergeGuard} reshapes each classifier's basin into multiple narrow valleys separated by sharp ridges, while PaRaMS merely translates the basin position.
+Thus, the merged model under \textsc{MergeGuard} lands closer to the curvature apex (\textit{i.e.}, higher loss), producing stronger merging degradation.

-\textbf{Why $\hat{\theta}_{\mathrm{merge}}$ Cannot Generate Random Noise.} As discussed in Section~\ref{sec: Results on Image Generation}, the \textsc{MergeGuard}-protected merged model $\hat{\theta}_{\mathrm{merge}}$ fails to reproduce the defender’s task $T_{\mathrm{def}}$ but does not completely collapse into random noise.
+\textbf{Why $\hat{\theta}_{\mathrm{merge}}$ Cannot Generate Random Noise.} As discussed in Section~\ref{sec: Results on Image Generation}, the \textsc{MergeGuard}-protected merged model $\hat{\theta}_{\mathrm{merge}}$ fails to reproduce the defender's task $T_{\mathrm{def}}$ but does not completely collapse into random noise.
 In contrast, the PaRaMS-protected merged model often outputs pure noise patterns.
 Both defenses achieve equivalent levels of intellectual property protection, neither reveals task-specific visual traits from $T_{\mathrm{def}}$, yet the perceptual outcomes differ significantly.